teresuac/OTL/README.md

 My Personal OTL/HDA for Houdini :
-// I will try to upload and share the tools I use on my projects
+// I will try to upload and share more tools I use on my projects

 - m_import images : import images in Houdini with good ratio and materials, import sequence or folder of images
 - m_anim objecs : apply animations translation, rotation, scales on pack objects